|

 DEN:

-English nickname for longer names beginning with Den-.
+English short form of longer names beginning with Den-.

 DENE: